raushanctf/Bandit-Overthewire/README.md

 * Step 1:- To Connect, Use the such following **SSH Command **
 * Step 2:- their username and password are given in the images below...
-* step 3:- connect is username@bandit.labs.overthewire.org, on port 2220. username is       bandit0 and Passsword is bandit0
+* step 3:- connect is username@bandit.labs.overthewire.org, on port 2220. username is       bandit0 and Password is bandit0

 👉 Here POC Given To solve this lab

 ![Screenshot 2025-03-20 225347](https://github.com/user-attachments/assets/cfef0b87-c2d6-457f-b9ee-a53d4f4aa97a)

-we Found Passwords for Level 1 is **ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If**
+We found Password for Level 1 is **ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If**

 # 🎯Bandit Level 0 to 1